fisayoariyo/flowsop-landing/README.md

 ## Getting Started

-I built this for comapanies and brands or organizations that always have to tech or show each new employee or intern how-tos.
+I built this for comapanies and brands or organizations that always have to teach or show each new employee or intern how-tos.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.